 Black Box Warning With Antidepressants

-It is important to monitor yourself when starting a TCA medication for symptoms of worsening depression, as well as suicidal ideations or self-harm behaviors.
+It is important to monitor yourself for worsening symptoms, as well as suicidal ideations or self-harm behaviors.

 Pamelor and Tofranil Frequently Asked Questions